yanchaoz/SegNeuron/README.md

 Official implementations, datasets and trained models for "SegNeuron: 3D Neuron Instance Segmentation in Any EM Volume with a Generalist Model"
 ## Datasets and Models
 The datasets required for model development and validation are as provided [here](https://huggingface.co/yanchaoz/EMNeuron).
-The trained model can be download [here](https://huggingface.co/yanchaoz/SegNeuron).
+The trained models can be download [here](https://huggingface.co/yanchaoz/SegNeuron).
 ### Table: Details of EMNeuron
 **_Underlined_ items represent in-house datasets.**
 <div style="font-size: 0.5em;">